YuichiroFukushi/case-study-collections/README.md

 sleep_day <- read_csv("sleepday.csv")
 ```

-2. Let's start with the `dailyactivity dataset`.
-I want to determine the number of unique users, as many IDs appear multiple times.
+2. I want to determine the number of unique users, as many IDs appear multiple times.

 ```r
 # Creating a list of datasets